CFT-HY/HILA/docs/guide/hila_applications.md

 }
 ```

 We use a sum reduction assignment operator withing the foralldir pragma to indicate the sum in the laplacian equation.
-With assignment operators we can use the ALL variable directly to index the field f, which is equivalent to writing:
+With assignment operators we can use the ALL variable directly to index the field g, which is equivalent to writing:

 ```cpp
 foralldir(d) {